jamieqianhui/jamieqianhui.github.io/_posts/2021-05-08-HackerRank-Practice-Answers.markdown

 Generate the following two result sets:

 Query an alphabetically ordered list of all names in `OCCUPATIONS`, immediately followed by the first letter of each profession as a parenthetical (i.e.: enclosed in parentheses).
 For example: `AnActorName(A), ADoctorName(D), AProfessorName(P), and ASingerName(S).`
-Query the number of ocurrences of each occupation in OCCUPATIONS.
+Query the number of ocurrences of each occupation in `OCCUPATIONS`.
 Sort the occurrences in ascending order, and output them in the following format:

 ```java
 There are a total of [occupation_count] [occupation]s.
 ```
-where [occupation_count] is the number of occurrences of an occupation in `OCCUPATION`S and [occupation] is the **lowercase** occupation name.
+where [occupation_count] is the number of occurrences of an occupation in `OCCUPATIONS` and [occupation] is the **lowercase** occupation name.
 If more than one Occupation has the same [occupation_count], they should be **ordered alphabetically**.

 *Note: There will be at least two entries in the table for each type of occupation.*